robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

         engine="text-davinci-003",
         prompt=prompt,
-        max_tokens=200,  # Adjust the max tokens to accommodate all three answers temperature = 0.2 # Adjust temperatire to make output more focused and deterministic (by dialing lower) )
+        max_tokens=200,  # Adjust the max tokens to accommodate all three answers temperature = 0.2 # Adjust temperature to make output more focused and deterministic (by dialing lower) )
     # Assume that the responses are separated by newlines, adjust if necessary
     response_data = response.choices[0].text.strip().split('\n') if response.choices else ['', '', '']